 The Compensation Committee also considers the award of extra-contractual equity-based compensation, when appropriate.
-However, no such additional equity awards were granted to any Named Executive Officers in 2014.
+However, no such additional equity awards were granted to any Named Executive Officers in 2015.

-The PBRSU awards granted in 2012 did not vest as the performance obligations associated with those awards were not met.
-The PBRSU awards granted in 2013 are not expected to vest as the performance obligations associated with those awards are not expected to be met.
+The PBRSU awards granted in 2013 did not vest as the performance obligations associated with those awards were not met.
+The PBRSU awards granted in 2014 and 2015 are expected to vest as the performance obligations associated with those awards are expected to be met.